josephine-amponsah/absa-based-recommender/ABSA.md

 # Future Development

 1. Replace model with ABSAIntruction (Category-Aspect Sentiment Generator)
+2. Aggregate sentiment vectors of each category
-2. Build API for model deployment to applications
+3. Build API for model deployment to applications
-3. Build API documentation
+4. Build API documentation